 - Swim England Senior Swimming Coach Certificate

 Swim England launched a Coaching and Teaching Register in 2019 bringing benefits to clubs, coaches, teachers and participants.
 View details and action required.

 Follow the menu link for coaching tips and advice from Swim England Talent coaching officers.
 Read articles and watch videos about the latest swimming coaching best advice.

 Officials And Volunteers

-Swim England realises that volunteers and officials are the lifeblood of swimming.
-We are grateful to all officials who volunteer to help at our annual County Swimming Championships and Development Meet.
-We will always need offers of help from officials and volunteers for most sessions to meet the requirements of the meet licence.
+Volunteers and officials are the lifeblood of swimming and we are grateful to all officials who volunteer to help at our annual Championships and Development Meet.
+We will always need offers of help for most sessions to meet the requirements of the meet licence.
 Unfortunately, if we do not have enough officials for a session, then any times achieved by the swimmers in that session cannot be submitted for the rankings.